MicrosoftDocs/powerbi-docs/articles/powerbi-mobile-share-dashboards-from-the-ipad-app.md

 -   Your colleagues can see your dashboard and even see changes you make in the Power BI service online, after you save those changes.

--   You can share snapshots of tiles with anyone, in or out of your email domain.You can share with users who have the same email domain as you, and with users whose domain is different but registered within the tenant.
+-   You can share snapshots of tiles with anyone, in or out of your email domain.
+You can share with users who have the same email domain as you, and with users whose domain is different but registered within the tenant.
 For example, say you have the domains contoso.com and contoso2.com registered in the tenant.
 If your email address is konrads@contoso.com, you can share with ravali@contoso.com, and also with gustav@contoso2.com.

 ### See also